masc-it/ScrapingMonkey/docs/README.md

 # Home

-ScrapingMonkey - RESTful API to scrape websites.
+ScrapingMonkey - RESTful API for web scraping.

 In this doc you will find both API endpoints structure and some practical examples.

+ScrapingMonkey Task Builder (soon): build your task pipelines with a simple GUI; automatically and interactively build selectors for your dom targets.

 Doc status: WIP